-Regulatory changes adopted by the SEC concerning investments by registered investment companies in the securities of other registered investment companies may, among other things, limit the Funds' investment flexibility.
-This could adversely impact the Funds' investment strategies and operations.
+SEC regulations concerning investments by registered investment companies in the securities of other registered investment companies may, among other things, limit a Fund's investment flexibility.
+This could adversely impact the Fund's investment strategies and operations.
 The "Investment Objectives and Policies - Regulatory Risk" section in the SAI discusses these changes in further detail.